 Problem Action The battery pack cannot be fully charged in 3.5 hours by the power-off charging method.
 The battery pack might be over-discharged.
 Do the following: 1.
 Turn off the computer.
-Make sure that the over-discharged battery pack is in the computer.
+2. Make sure that the over-discharged battery pack is in the computer.
 3. Connect the AC Adapter to the comptuer and let it charge.
 If the battery pack cannot be fully charged in 24 hours, use a new battery pack.
 Your computer shuts down before the battery status indicator shows empty.
 Repeat discharging and charging the battery pack at least three times. -or- Your computer operates after the battery status indicator shows empty.
 The computer does not operate with a fully charged battery pack.
 The over-current protective function in the battery pack might be activated.
-Turn off the computer and wait for several hours before you turn it back on again.
+Turn off the computer for 1 minute to reset this function; then turn it back on again.